fmacpro/horseman-article-parser/README.md

 Structured JSON-LD article nodes (including the original schema objects) are exposed via `article.structuredData`.
 In-article structural elements such as tables, definition lists, and figures are normalised into `article.structuredData.body`.
+Body images (with captions, alt text, titles, and data-src fallbacks when present) are returned under `article.images` when the feature is enabled.

 `parseArticle(options, <socket>)` accepts an optional socket for pipeing the response object, status messages and errors to a front end UI.